Port Louis: Port

 Port Louis is home to the nation's main harbour, which is the only official port of entry and exit for sea vessels in Mauritius.
-Ships must be cleared in the port before visiting any other anchorage in the island nation.
+Ships must be cleared in the port before visiting any other anchorage on the island-nation.

 The Mauritius Ports Authority (MPA), established by law in 1998, is the port authority responsible for Port Louis.
 The MPA provides port infrastructure, enters into contracts with private providers for port and cargo-handling services, promotes the use and development of the ports, and licenses and regulates port and marine services.
 The harbour adjoins the main city, with the port currently comprising three terminals.
 Terminal I contains a total of 1180 m of quay, with six berthing positions for cargo, passengers, and fishing boats.
 Terminal II contains 986 m of quays with six berthing positions and includes specialized facilities for handling and storing sugar, fish, tallow, and caustic soda.
 In particular, the Bulk Sugar Terminal (operated by the Mauritius Sugar Terminal Corporation) can handle vessels with up to 11 m of draft, can load sugar at a rate of 1450 tons per hour, and can store 175,000 tons of cargo.
 Also present in Terminal II is a dedicated 124 m cruise ship jetty, with a dredged depth of 10.8 m.
 Terminal III has two 280 m quays with a depth of 14 m, and is specialized for handling container ships, having three super-post-Panamax and five post-Panamax gantry cranes.
 Also present are storage facilities for bulk ethanol and tie-in points for reefer containers.
 Vessels too large to dock at the quays can anchor at the Outer Anchorage, which is still within the official boundaries of the port.

 The number of ships visiting the port numbered over 2,200 annually in 2010.
 In 2019, cargo container capacity was 1 million TEUs (twenty-foot equivalent units).
 Overall, the port contributes 2% to the country's GDP.